AThilenius/logic-paint-rs/vscode_extension/README.md

 - **`P`** Pauses run mode.
 - **`T`** Executes a single simulation 'tick'.
 This is mostly for debugging Logic Paint itself, as ticks have very little parallel with propagation delay.

+## Label Mode (`Enter`)

+Useful tool to quickly create text labels in Silicon.
+Enter the label mode by hitting `Enter`, then type your text.
+The text will be rendered to the mouse follow buffer.
+Clicking `LMB` will place a copy of the text (without the cursor) onto the primary buffer.
+Click `ESC` to exit label mode.

 ## Modules